ZhiwenShao/ALR-tool/README.md

 1. The provided tool is compiled on Windows 8.1, 64 bit.
 But we have tested this tool successfully on Windows 7 and Windows 10.

-2. If you haven't installed Visual Studio 2013 or Visual C++ Redistributable for Visual Studio 2013, then please download and install the Visual C++ Redistributable for Visual Studio 2013 from: https://www.visualstudio.com/downloads/download-visual-studio-vs
+2. If you haven't installed Visual Studio 2013 or Visual C++ Redistributable for Visual Studio 2013, then please download and install the [Visual C++ Redistributable for Visual Studio 2013](https://www.visualstudio.com/downloads/download-visual-studio-vs).

 Usuage: